typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/method-signature-style.md

 ## When Not To Use It

-If you don't want to enforce a particular variance on all interface/object methods, you don't need this rule.
+If you don't want to enforce a particular style for object/interface function types, and/or if you don't use `strictFunctionTypes`, then you don't need this rule.